Ariel (The Little Mermaid): The Little Mermaid Live!

 In 2019 ABC aired a musical television special performed with a live audience, where footage of the 1989 film was interwoven with live musical performances of songs from the film and Broadway stage musical.
 Auliʻi Cravalho performed as Ariel in this production, and Jodi Benson introduced the show.

 Lego Disney Princess specials

 Ariel appears as one of the main characters in Lego's animated special Lego Disney Princess: The Castle Quest, released on Disney+ on August 18, 2023.
 She also appears in the 2025 sequel, Lego Disney Princess: Villains Unite.

 Ariel

 A young Ariel, bearing an appearance and design based on the portrayal of the character in the 2023 film, but with an artstyle that more closely resembles the aesthetic of the original 1989 animated film, is the titular protagonist of the Disney Junior animated series Ariel, released in 2024.
 Ariel is voiced by Mykal-Michelle Harris.

+Sofia the First

+It was announced in May 2026 that Ariel will appear in the sequel series to Sofia the First, entitled Sofia the First: Royal Magic, with Ariel providing "wisdom and guidance" with the protagonist, Sofia.